Before your massage:

 As we work together, I may bring in various techniques from my training to see how you respond to them.
 Questions & feedback (during the session and after) are always welcome as we learn to work together to care for your body.

-A: Whatever feels comfortable.
-For most full body / table massages, you’ll disrobe and be covered by a sheet, with the body part exposed being the one that I am actively working on at that moment.
+A: Wear whatever feels comfortable.
+For most full body / table massages, you’ll disrobe to your comfort level and be covered by a sheet, with the only body part exposed being the one that I am actively working on at that moment.
+Certain areas (groin & upper chest) remain draped at all times.
+That’s not just my practice, it’s the law in Pennsylvania.

-For Thai or chair massage sessions, or if you would be more comfortable remaining fully clothed, please wear loose clothing w/ as few seams / pockets / buckles as possible. (yoga pants or leggings, scrubs, etc)
+If you would be more comfortable remaining fully clothed, (or if if opting for a Thai or chair massage where you will definitely remain fully clothed) please wear loose clothing w/ as few seams / pockets / buckles as possible. (yoga pants or leggings, scrubs or sweatpants, etc)

-A: That’s great!
+A: No problem.
 This practice is all about your body, exactly as it is.
 We’ll work together to figure out what kind of techniques & experience suit you best.

 A: That’s all absolutely normal and ok.
 Massage can sometimes help the body release whatever it is that it needs to let go of.
 Sometimes that’s pent up emotion, and sometimes it’s gas.
 There’s never any judgement.